-Geothermal placed at sorority village helps reduce energy consumption and provides the majority of heating and cooling for the village.
+Sorority Village sits on top of a geothermal vent which helps reduce energy consumption by drawing from the natural phenomenon.
+Geothermal provides the majority of heating and cooling for the village.

 - Schedule printing, copying, and other energy-intensive office work for after 11:00 a.m. in the winter and before 2:00 p.m. in the summer.